sooyounglim/sooyounglim.github.io/_pages/about.md

 =====
 I received the master’s degree in computer science from Sookmyung Women’s University, Seoul, Republic of Korea, in 2024, advised by [Prof. Dongchul Park](http://bigdata.cau.ac.kr/).

+Currently, I am a researcher at the Korea Electronics Technology Institute (KETI), where I work on optimizing I/O performance in distributed file systems and accelerating large-scale data processing for AI frameworks.

 I am broadly interested in **computer systems**; <br />
-Optimizing resource management to enhance the performance of heterogeneous computing environments.
+Optimizing I/O efficiency and resource management across heterogeneous computing environments.

-I am an applicant for CS Ph.D. programs in the USA for 2025 admission. <br />
-Please feel free to reach out to me for further information!

 Education
 =====